The Apple Provider comes with a set of default options:

 There are two ways you can use the Sign in with Apple provider.

-If you use a dynamically generated secret you never have to to manually update the server.
+If you use a dynamically generated secret you never have to manually update the server.

-You can convert your Apple key to a single line to use it in a environment variable.
+You can convert your Apple key to a single line to use it in an environment variable.

 If you use a pre-generated secret you can avoid adding your private key as an environment variable.